Stage One: Foundation in Transactional Analysis Theory

 • Managing endings and the loss of relationships

-To receive your Certificate in TA theory, you will need to write eight short 250-word reflections on your experiences as you go through the year.
+To receive your Certificate in TA theory, you will need to write eight x 250-word reflections on your experiences as you go through the year.
 You will also need to give a short five-minute presentation to your training group and keep a regular journal.

 What outcomes can I expect?